Kyle Isbel Player Props: Royals vs. Twins

 Kyle Isbel At The Plate

-- Isbel is hitting .205 with seven doubles, a triple and three walks.
+- Isbel is batting .188 with seven doubles, a triple and four walks.

 - Isbel has had an RBI in six games this season.